 I have always suffered from leg pain.
 I have had it so badly it has made me cry.
 I know a lot of people who use support hose for fluid retention and to prevent blood clots.
 I found if my legs are hurting, I can put on a pair of support hose and it helps my legs feel better.

 They make support hose for men and women.
 They come in a variety of sizes and colors.
 Mine are hand me downs but they work so well, I keep them on my nightstand.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

-Tired of struggling with TED hose (anti-embolism compression stockings).
+Tired of struggling with TED hose.
 Don't fret.
 I have a very slick solution.
 Takes half the time as it normally would.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My doctor just increased the tightness of my support hose due to a venous insufficiency problem in my legs.
 The darn things are so much tighter than the ones I had been wearing that I don't use them daily like I'm supposed to.

 I saw in a catalog once some type of device that helps you put them on and take them off easier and now don't know where I saw it.
 Any ideas anyone to help me?